San Diego Halloween Events For Kids

 Liberty Station is inviting the community to join in on a free family-friendly Halloween celebration this October!
 Fun daytime festivities will include a costume contest, trick-or-treating throughout Liberty Station, a play area presented by Kid Ventures, live music and entertainment, a Hollywood car show, and tons more!
 Families can also snap some pictures with 501st Stormtroopers and participate in festive games, as well as find their way through an inflatable obstacle course and the Liberty Public Market pumpkin patch.

-Kids Halloween Party at the Hotel Del (Cancelled 2021)
+Halloween Events at the Hotel Del Coronado

 Hotel Del Coronado (1500 Orange Avenue)